 What Are Mildew And Mould?

-Both mildew and mould are fungi which sprout from the millions of tiny spores floating in the air around us.
-Once they found a damp warm place to live, they will breed rapidly, forming ever-expanding colonies.
+Both mildew and mould sprout from the millions of tiny spores floating in the air around us.
+Once they find a damp warm place to live, they will breed rapidly, forming ever-expanding colonies.

 Mildew is the most common type of black mould on walls, and around the kitchen sink – characterised by spots that can then spread over larger areas if left untreated.